adambatson/adambatson.github.io/projects/gbtis.md

 ## The Standby Screen

 The Standby Screen is the first screen that will be shown to the user.
-On the left hand side a list of names randomly selected from the avtive guestbook is shown.
+On the left-hand side, a list of names randomly selected from the active guestbook is shown.
-The right hand side shows the view from the Kinect camera in order to help orient the user.
+The right-hand side shows the view from the Kinect camera in order to help orient the user.
 The user can begin writing by simply waving as instructed.

 ![standby](/images/projects/gbtis/standby.png)

-If multiple users are in frame, then the user that waves will become the active user.
+If multiple users are in the frame, then the user that waves will become the active user.

 ## The Canvas

 The canvas screen is the main point of user interaction.
-When launched the sreen will show a blank canvas with an overlay of the camera feed to help the user orient themself.
+When launched the screen will show a blank canvas with an overlay of the camera feed to help the user orient themselves.

 The users writing is interpreted using OCR and the result is shown at the bottom of the screen.